sarabegermy/income_mortality_fertility/README.md

 # income_mortality_fertility
+Language: Python
+using jupyter notebook

-This document explores three data sets:
+This project explores three data sets:

 1) The fertiltiy rate: The average number of children per woman in each country since 1880 until now (the end of year 2020)